Bloonow/MyNotes/编程与开发/并行编程与高性能计算/CUTLASS模板库.md

             }
             return *this;
         }
-        // Enter here only if (iteration_stride_ == ThreadMap::Iteration::kStrided), which means we enter the next tile. the_predicates.iteration_strided_ = 0;
+        // Enter here only if (iteration_stride_ == ThreadMap::Iterations::kStrided), which means we enter the next tile. the_predicates.iteration_strided_ = 0;
         if (Gather == false && Permute == false) {
             // Advance to next tile.